 - The password is not visible while typing in the PuTTY client

-- Tip – you can copy the password from mail and paste using the mouse right-click button
+- Tip – you can copy the password from the mail and paste it using the mouse right-click button

-- You’ll be asked to enter and confirm new root password; the password we used the previous step was valid for the first-time login only
+- You’ll be asked to enter and confirm a new root password; the password we used in the previous step was valid for the first-time login only

-The new password that you’ve set up in step #10 is now your root login password in future.
+The new password you’ve set up in step #10 is your root login password in the future.
 You can easily access the droplet via SSH using the same.

-In order to reboot Ubuntu Cloud server just enter below command in PuTTY Terminal
+To reboot the Ubuntu Cloud server, enter the below command in PuTTY Terminal.

 Moving on to SFTP —

 Secure File Transfer Protocol(SFTP) is a secure version of File Transfer Protocol(FTP), which facilitates data transfer over SSH connections.
 Hence, SFTP is also known as SSH File Transfer Protocol.

 Using the SFTP client, you can connect and access the files and folders in your Cloud Server.
 The SFTP help in adding, modifying, deleting, and managing entire files remotely.